Skip to main content

 • Preview your classroom(s).
 How will you use the classroom space?
 Will you need to bring any equipment that isn’t already in the room, like a slide advancer or lapel microphone?
 Will you need dry-erase markers?
 What about evacuation procedures?

 • Ensure that your syllabus is visible in your course by the first day of class, as required by State rules.
+UCF uses a third-party tool called Simple Syllabus rather than uploaded PDF/DOCX files.
+Here is a quick tutorial.

-• Ensure that you have an academic engagement activity prepared in your Webcourse for the first week of class.
-This needs to be an assignment worth 1 pt or more, must count toward semester grade, and should not be deleted all semester long.
+• This needs to be an assignment worth 1 pt or more, must count toward semester grade, and should not be deleted all semester long.
 A graded discussion board post is what many faculty choose.

 • Send a welcome message to students and consider attaching the syllabus so those who find the workload not a match for their expectations can drop early, and allow other students to take their place.